Holidays

 Absolutely!
 Grandma recommends layering them with parchment paper and freezing in airtight bags for up to three months.

 Help!
-My lefsa is too dry.
+My Lefsa is too dry.
 What went wrong?

 Likely a flour-to-potato ratio issue.
 Adjust by adding a bit more mashed potatoes or a touch of water to the dough.